umarhassan-mitodl/21l.016-spring-2009/content/pages/readings/_index.md

 Boyle, Robert.
 Selections from *The Sceptical Chymist*.
 Chestnut Hill, MA: Adamant Media Corp, 2001.
 ISBN: 9780543916587.

 Burton, Robert.
-Selections from *The Anatomy of Melancholy: What it Is, With all the Kinds, Causes, Symptomes, Prognostickes and Severall Cures of It*. ([Download from Project Gutenberg](http://www.gutenberg.org/etext/10800))
+Selections from *The Anatomy of Melancholy: What it Is, With all the Kinds, Causes, Symptomes, Prognostickes and Severall Cures of It*. ({{% resource_link "f32fa557-9959-4f59-b239-e68df72858ac" "Download from Project Gutenberg" %}})

 Descartes, René.
 Selections from *Meditations on First Philosophy*.
 Translated by Donald A. Cress.
 Indianapolis, IN: Hackett, 1979.
 ISBN: 9780915144570.